Stellantis N.V. research snapshot

 ai Confidence

-High for the FY2025 and Q1 2026 reported figures, share count, market-cap arithmetic, and cited technical indicators.
+High for the FY2025 and Q1 to Q2 2026 reported figures, share count, market-cap arithmetic, and cited technical indicators.
 Medium-low for normalized earnings because the turnaround, regional product launches, and cost program are not yet proven in annual results.

 investment Certainty